-When she was just nine-years-old, Jena Rose started writing songs and instantly brought both passion and purpose to her music.
-“I was extremely shy as a kid and always felt like other people’s songs explained my life to me and gave me a voice that I didn’t usually have,” says the Dallas-based singer/songwriter/pianist, who’s now 16.
-“There was point when I wanted to try to get my own feelings out in music, and try to do what all those songwriters had done for me.”
+At a young age, Jena Rose started writing songs that instantly brought both passion and purpose to her music.
+“I was extremely shy as a kid and always felt like other people’s songs explained my life to me, it gave me a voice that I didn’t have,” says the Dallas-based singer, songwriter and pianist.
+In each of her songs, Jena shows a natural grasp of melody that’s closely tied to her innate understanding of music.

 “One of the most important things I’ve learned over the years is to stay true to myself and what I want to do with my music,” she says.
-“I do whatever I can to open up and be as honest as possible—because if you don’t share yourself that way, then the song isn’t going to be the best it can be.
+“I do whatever I can to open up and be as honest as possible.
+If you don’t share yourself that way, the song isn’t going to be the best it can be.
 You have to put all of your heart and soul into every single song.”

 Jena opened for Echosmith on their “Inside a Dream” tour in April/May 2018 hitting 25 cities across North America.